Skip to content

 The Assembly Info panel is a read-only editor.
 Click into it or press Tab to move focus there, then select text with click-drag or Shift + arrow keys.
 Press y to yank the selection to the clipboard.

 You can also use vim-style text objects: iw selects the word under the cursor, iW selects a whitespace-delimited WORD (handy for grabbing a version string or assembly name in one keystroke). yiw and yiW select and copy in one motion.
+V selects the entire line and yy copies it directly.

 On the dependency table, focus a row and press y to copy it as tab-separated values.
 Press Tab to cycle focus between the info panel and the table.